o3de/o3de.org/content/docs/user-guide/interactivity/robotics/project-configuration.md

 ---
-linkTitle: ROS2ProjectConfiguration
+linkTitle: Project Configuration
-title: Project Configuration
+title: ROS 2 Project Configuration
-description: How to install dependencies and build a project with this Gem.
+description: How to install dependencies and build a project with the ROS 2 Gem in Open 3D Engine (O3DE).
 toc: true
 ---